 Once you learn to matchstick quickly the prep time will instantly be minimized.
 It’s all about the prep work here.
 I’ve made summer rolls before, so I’ve got a little bit of practice but it’s all about getting the rhythm right, once you start tightly rolling the rice paper wrappers, it’s all uphill from there.

-A seriously delicious appetizer, or light dinner, these vegetarian summer rolls are perfect whether it is cold or hot out.
+A seriously delicious appetizer, or light dinner, these vegan spring rolls are perfect whether it is cold or hot out.

-Super refreshing and crispy vegan veggie summer rolls with peanut sauce make for the perfect appetizer or light meal.
+Super refreshing and crispy vegan spring rolls with peanut sauce make for the perfect appetizer or light meal.
 Gluten free and Vegan too!

 - 18 lettuce leaves